Agitation (dementia): Treatment

-There is no FDA-approved treatment for agitation in dementia.
+On May 11, 2023, the FDA approved brexpiprazole (brand name – Rexulti) as a prescription medication for treatment of agitation in dementia.

 Medical treatment may begin with a cholinesterase inhibitor, which appears safer than other alternatives although evidence for its efficacy is mixed.
 If this does not improve the symptoms, atypical antipsychotics may offer an alternative, although they are effective against agitation only in the short-term while posing a well-documented risk of cerebrovascular events (e.g. stroke).
 Other possible interventions, such as traditional antipsychotics or antidepressants, are less well studied for this condition.